redwoodjs/redwoodjs-com-archive/docs/cells.md

 ### Single Item Cell vs List Cell

-Sometimes, you want a Cell that renders a single item, like the above example.
-At other times, you want a list of items.

-The Redwood cell generator can do both for you, and detects if the `<name>` you pass is plural.

-To generate a Cell that gets you a list of users, instead, you would simply run `yarn rw generate cell users`.
+Sometimes you want a Cell that renders a single item, like the above example.
+Other times, you want a list of items.
+The Redwood cell generator can do both for you by detecting if `<name>` is plural.
+For example, to generate a Cell that renders a list of users, run `yarn rw generate cell users`.

-> For **irregular words** whose plural and singular is identical, such as *equipment* or *pokemon*, if you want a list simply specify the list flag: `yarn rw generate cell equipment --list`
+> For **irregular words** whose plural and singular are identical, such as *equipment* or *pokemon*, if you want a list, just specify the list flag: `yarn rw generate cell equipment --list`

 ## Cells in-depth

 We'll go over each of these files in detail.
 But know that the file appended with just `.js` (in the example above, `UserCell.js`) contains all your Cell's logic.